 Put a buying freeze on yourself and learn to appreciate the things you have.
 Read the books in your shelf, wear the clothes in your closet, pack up and cycle through the toys in your kids’ rooms so they become new to them every few weeks, and just focus on the things you’ve already acquired in life.
 If you absolutely must get something new, make yourself get rid of two other similar things to make room for the new thing.
 So if your kids want a new toy, they have to get rid of two old ones.
 If you want a new pair of jeans, get rid of two pieces of clothing you’re not wearing.
 You’ll not only bless others, but you will also be blessing yourself by having less to sort through and clean.

 Buy quality items and share them with others.

 I’m a huge fan of hand-me-downs and I’m astonished by what some people end up throwing away.
 Freecycle and Craigslist are often full of stuff that people are getting rid of for free.
 Set up book and clothing swaps with your friends and neighbors.
 Pass on toys to other generations of children in your family.

 We’re really lucky to have a great collection of shops in our town so that I can pick up fresh produce, locally grown meat and send out my mail all in one trip by foot.
-I know in America that’s not always practical, but if you start supporting the smaller, locally owned businesses in your community, you’ll not only be helping the local economy, but you might also find yourself eating healthier in-season foods, learn to cook new things and make some new friends.
+I know in America that’s not always practical, but if you start supporting the smaller, locally owned businesses in your community and sustainable brands, you’ll not only be helping the local economy, but you might also find yourself eating healthier in-season foods, learn to cook new things and make some new friends.